sejongk/openspa-docker/README.md

 * Git repo of the unofficial docker image for [OpenSPA](https://github.com/greenstatic/openspa)
 * OpenSPA images help you to follow [OpenSPA official tutorial](https://github.com/greenstatic/openspa/blob/master/docs/OpenSPA%20Server%20Installation%20with%20iptables.md) easily

-# Pull from Docker hub
+# How  to pull from Docker hub
     docker pull sepaper/openspa-server
     docker pull sepaper/openspa-client
 # How to build